StephanMoeller/Rowbot/Readme.md

 [Benchmark source code](https://github.com/StephanMoeller/Rowbot/blob/main/benchmarks/Benchmarks.Excel/Program.cs)

 So, Rowbot is the fastest on the market for this exact task.
-But what are the pros and cons?
+But speed and features are often tradeoffs.
+Feature comparison:

 |                                    |       RowBot |  MiniExcel |  ClosedXml |
 |-----------------------------------:|-------------:|-----------:|-----------:|